UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 Git now knows two things:

-- We are tracking a file named script.sh
+- We are tracking changes to a file named script.sh
 - The contents of that file, which in this case is nothing

 Try it now.